Erod-star/digital-hype-challenge/README.md

 Once open up you can try the function or exit the app.
 For testing the function you'll be asked to provide the **rootPath** and the **maxDepth**, and then the application will show you the output of the function

+### NOTES

-**NOTE**: You can see a more detailed tree on the `results/tree.json` file on the root of the project
+- You can see a more detailed tree of the result on the `results/tree.json` file on the root of the project
+- For this specific project the package [inquirer](https://www.npmjs.com/package/inquirer), doesn't support the the ES module scope, so the `require` keyword don't work, for this I changed the way of using files and packages to `import`

 ### Happy review! 🚀